AI-Powered automation for Accounts Receivable

 Performance Food Group (PFG) is a food and beverage distribution company with 11,000 employees.
 The company currently operates 67 distribution centers and 11 Merchant’ Mart locations across the United States.

-While PFG relied on modern automation practices and technology to ensure the efficient distribution of products, the company still struggled with manual, paper based account reconciliations.
+While PFG relied on modern automation practices and technology to ensure the efficient distribution of products, the company still struggled with manual, paper-based account reconciliations.

-“We literally had close to 2,000 separate binders to maintain our account reconciliations using stacks and stacks of paper,” said Philip Manoff, senior manager of accounting at PFG.
+“We literally had close to 2,000 separate binders to maintain our account reconciliations using stacks and stacks of paper,” says Philip Manoff, senior manager of accounting at PFG.
 “Because it was all paper based, we didn’t have any transparency throughout the organization.
 We had no way of sharing information, no visibility of account reconciliations outside our group.
 We didn’t have a way to verify the completeness of our account reconciliations on a company level.”

 A completely manual journal process was also highly labor intensive: after entries were created, they were emailed and then printed.
-“I would have a stack of paper several feet high every month,” said Manoff.
+“I would have a stack of paper several feet high every month,” says Manoff.
 “I reviewed the entries manually, page by page, and sent back to the coordinator to post into the system.”

-PFG knew their existing financial close process wasn’t sustainable, even with tools like MicrosoftTM Excel.
+PFG knew their existing financial close process wasn’t sustainable, even with tools like Microsoft ExcelTM.
 “Accounting evolved from columnar pads to Excel, but nothing really changed.
-In fact, there are more mistakes made in Excel: one wrong formula can turn into a six-figure error,” said Manoff.
+In fact, there are more mistakes made in Excel: one wrong formula can turn into a six-figure error,” says Manoff.
 “We needed to take our processes to the next level, to modern finance where processes are automated not just for efficiency but for accuracy.”

 BlackLine’s inter-operability with multiple ERPs was also a boon.
 According to Raghav Nagaraj, SAP/Infinium business systems analyst, “We have three ERP systems.
 Each ERP is different.
 But BlackLine was easy to match with SAP, and we’re working on matching the others.”

 Reduced printing costs by 80-90%.
 Today, PFG’s account reconciliation and SAP journal entry processes are almost entirely paper free.
 “BlackLine digitized all of our paperwork.
 There are no more binders and no more tall stacks of paper.
-We’ve seen financial savings in reducing our printing costs by 80-90%,” said Manoff.
+We’ve seen financial savings in reducing our printing costs by 80-90%,” says Manoff.
 Added Nagaraj, “We’ve seen savings in storage costs, as well.”

 Streamlined journal entries.
 Previously, Manoff’s accounting coordinator spent all her time handling journals.
 Today, she spends a fraction of the time—and is now free to work on tasks that add more value.
 “BlackLine has freed up so much of our time during close.
-Personally, I spend at most two hours on journals during close week,” said Manoff.
+Personally, I spend at most two hours on journals during close week,” says Manoff.
 “We do 1,900 SAP journal entries a month in BlackLine.
 Only 50 are done manually.”

 Operational centers can now also create their own journals, a tremendous improvement in workflow overall.
 Plus, entries are posted faster.
 “That’s where we’ve seen the productivity increase in the journals process.
 It used to take hours for someone to get their entry posted.
 Now entries post every half-hour.
 From the operational centers’ point of view, turnaround time is in real time,” said Nagaraj.

 Improved transparency while reducing risk.
 BlackLine’s secure cloud storage has increased transparency across the organization.
-“People can self-serve now, which is a tremendous time saver,” said Manoff.
+“People can self-serve now, which is a tremendous time saver,” says Manoff.
 “Plus, our internal auditors can do audits and SOX testing independently.
 We don’t have to coordinate the process.”
 While time zones were previously a disadvantage, according to Nagaraj, “Now it doesn’t matter because everything is accessible via BlackLine in the cloud.
 Time and resource productivity has increased.
 It’s a time saver for everyone.”

 Housing the data in BlackLine also ensures data integrity and safety.
-“With BlackLine, you don’t need servers, you don’t need backups,” said Manoff.
+“With BlackLine, you don’t need servers, you don’t need backups,” says Manoff.
 “All our information is in one place, not stored on our network drives that we had to trust were regularly backed up by our IT folks.
 The data can’t be corrupted or deleted by accident.”